The profession of guide-lecturer

 Access to the profession

-In France, lecturer-guide is a regulated profession.
-To access it, you must have the Professional Lecturer-guide Card, which is issued by the Ministries of Culture and Tourism following a license or a master's degree.
+In France, tour guide-lecturer is a regulated profession.
+To access it, you must have the Professional Guide-lecturer Card, which is issued by the Ministries of Culture and Tourism following a license or a master's degree.
 This card allows you to “lead guided tours in French museums and classified historical monuments” throughout France.